sitevision/envision/docs/components/range-slider.md

 * __Type:__ Array
 * __Default:__ [0, 0]

-Values handles should be initialized with.
+Values to initialize the slider with.

 ```javascript
    $('#my-slider').rangeSlider({